-An undergraduate student in good standing earning 12 or more semester hours in a semester with a GPA of 3.50-4.00 is distinguished by being identified as an honor scholar.
+An undergraduate student in good standing earning 12 or more hours in a semester with a GPA of 3.50-4.00 is distinguished by being identified as an honor scholar.
 A GPA of 4.00 is noted with an asterisk "*".

-An undergraduate student in good standing earning 12 or more semester hours in a semester with a GPA of 3.00-3.49 will be designated on the list of scholars.
+An undergraduate student in good standing earning 12 or more hours in a semester with a GPA of 3.00-3.49 will be designated on the list of scholars.

 Graduation with Honors

 Graduation with honors at the baccalaureate level requires a minimum of 60 semester hours at UAH.
-Honors will be determined by the grade-point average for the last 60 semester hours of coursework taken at UAH or the overall GPA for all coursework taken at UAH, whichever is higher.
+Honors will be determined by the GPA for the last 60 semester hours of coursework taken at UAH or the overall GPA for all coursework taken at UAH, whichever is higher.
 The academic terms containing the last 60 semester hours of coursework taken at UAH will be identified and the GPA of all UAH courses taken during those terms to satisfy graduation requirements will be computed and the honors will be determined as follows:

-- If the GPA computed as above is 3.90 or above, the student graduates summa cum laude
+- If the GPA computed as above is 3.90 or above, the student graduates summa cum laude.

 - If the GPA computed as above is 3.70 or above (but below 3.90), the student graduates magna cum laude.